 To determine the amount of barrier water needed for the ensuing year, WRD under an Agreement with LACDPW gets annual estimates from the expected demand at the barriers.
 WRD reviews these estimates, reviews recent 5-year averages of actual injection amounts, and makes adjustments as necessary.
-For the ensuing year, WRD estimates the West Coast Basin Barrier Project will require 16,000 AF.
+For the ensuing year, WRD estimates the West Coast Basin Barrier Project will require 15,000 AF.
 Source water is advanced treated recycled water from WBMWD's Edward C. Little Water Recycling Facility and, if needed, supplemental Tier 1 treated imported water from WBMWD.
-For the Dominguez Gap Barrier Project, a total of 8,000 AF is expected to be required.
+For the Dominguez Gap Barrier Project, a total of 8,500 AF is expected to be required.
 Source water is advanced treated recycled water from the City of Los Angeles' Terminal Island Treatment Plant and, if needed, supplemental Tier 1 treated imported water from WBMWD.
 For the Alamitos Barrier Project, a total of 4,500 AF is expected to be required by WRD (does not include barrier water purchased by Orange County Water District for their side of the barrier).
-Source water is advanced treated recycled water from WRD's Leo J. Vander Lans Water Treatment Facility and, if needed, supplemental Tier 1 treated imported water from the City of Long Beach.
+Source water is advanced treated recycled water from WRD's Leo J. Vander Lans Water Treatment Facility and, if needed, supplemental Tier 1 treated imported counts and a treated include barrier water purchased by Orange County Water District for their side of the barrier).

-The total barrier demand for WRD in the ensuing year is estimated at 28,500 AF (See Table 9).
+The total barrier demand for WRD in the ensuing year is estimated at 28,000 AF (See Table 9).